 About once a week, my raven haired friend aka Raven, would come to my house around 9 or 10 pm on a night I didn’t work.
 I was usually napping because of my crazy sleep schedule.
 She would pull on my hair or bounce on the bed to wake me up, then whisper ”Come with me to Tower Records” “Tower Records” was code for a an all nighter (yes, NYC really doesn’t sleep) in the city.
-The reason she called it that was because she was amassing a monster collection of CD’s for her CD player in her new car, so we’d always head to Tower Records in Greenwich Village first..so she could peruse and purchase, usually racking up at least 10 new CD’s each time.
+The reason she called it that was because she was amassing a monster collection of CD’s for her CD player in her new car, so we’d always head to Tower Records in Greenwich Village first, where she could peruse and purchase, usually racking up at least 10 new CD’s each time.

 After that, it was wherever the night/early morning took us.
 We were legal now, so no place was left unvisited, from uptown to midtown to downtown – from the upper east side preppies to the downtown goth scene..we were everywhere.
-We would stay in the city until the sun started to come up..hitting tons of big and little nightclubs, rock bars, talking to people on the streets, visiting friends/parties..eating, drinking, etc. One night, out of the blue, some guy just handed us a huge bunch of giant helium balloons on thick rope because I guess he was done selling them at 1 am.
-We ran down Columbus ave. holding these giant, colorful balloons, some of which we sucked the helium out of, shouting hello to anyone and everyone we passed, in helium induced ‘chipmunk’ voices and handing some people balloons for their own helium recreation.
+We would stay in the city until the sun started to come up..hitting tons of big and little nightclubs, rock bars, talking to people on the streets, visiting friends/parties..eating, drinking, etc. One night, out of the blue, some guy handed us a huge bunch of giant helium balloons on thick rope because I guess he was done selling them at 1 am.
+We ran down Columbus ave….this mass of giant, colorful balloons, some of which we sucked the helium out of, almost camouflaging us, shouting hello to anyone and everyone we passed…our temporary ‘chipmunk’ voices a perfect high G – handing some people balloons for their own helium recreation.

 We basically just did whatever we wanted when the mood struck, let loose..no matter how kooky it was, and it was part of what made the ‘Tower Records Runs’ so special.